Name: James Dean

 The aspect of meat eaters who oppose plant based eaters that I find the most ridiculous is the fact they think they are right without any facts.
 The evolution argument is completely void.
 I was once told that humans are meant to eat meat because that’s what their teeth are designed for.
 Last time I looked our teeth are closer to an herbivore like a horse than a carnivorous tiger.

 It’s funny to me that these dietary experts base their knowledge on the meat industries propaganda.
 This site alone is proof enough to dispel the myth of non-meat eaters being weak or that plant protein isn’t as effective as animal protein.
 What they do choose to overlook is the lack of saturated fat (leading to coronary heart disease and high cholesterol levels) a meat diet contains that a plant based diet lacks.

-What advice do you have for people who are just starting out with veganism or training?
+What advice do you have for people who are just starting out with training?

 1- If you are switching to a vegan diet, make sure you replace the calories you lose by taking animal products out.